lemontree0905/Udacity_Project_A-B-Testing/README.md

 |Net conversion |	0.6776 |  NO

 #### Summary
-I didn't use the Bonferroni correction because the two evalutaion metrics are not independent.The results from effect size hypothesis tests are in consistent with those from the sign tests.
+I didn't use the Bonferroni correction because the two evalutaion metrics are not independent.The results from effect size hypothesis tests are in consistent with those from sign tests.

 #### Recommendation
 We can see that the number of frustrated students who left the free trial has redueced while the number of students to continue past the free trial and eventually complete the course is unaffected.
 Therefore the hypothesis holds true, whick means this could help Udacity  improve the overall student experience and improve coaches' capacity to support students who are likely to complete the course.
 Therefore I will recommend launch the change.